Remember, Remind, Recall, Recollect: What’s the Difference?

 • Please remind me to send the invitations.

-• Thank you for reminding me to check my mail.
+• Thanks for reminding me to check my email.

 • Jane reminded her husband to renew his driving licence.

-It also means to make someone think of something.
+Remind someone of something means to make them think of it.

 • Watching the children play reminds me of my childhood.